How to Apply

 - names of references that will be sending letters

-- Upload a personal statement that includes your responses to the following six questions:
+- Upload a personal statement that includes your responses to the following six questions.
+Please number your responses and list them separately rather in in a full narrative form.

 - What would you like the MS-Nutritional Sciences – Clinical Nutrition Admissions Committee to know about you?
 Discuss your personality and interests, as well as each of the following points: a) Self-direction b) Interpersonal skills c) Leadership ability d) Overall preparation for supervised practice e) How you work under pressure and your coping mechanisms.